 Before starting the program, my interest in librarianship had been general.
 Having only interacted with reference librarians and instruction librarians, I was unaware of how complex the library as an institution is.
 My interest in helping academics perform research in a reference role quickly morphed into a desire to facilitate the retrieval of desired information in a more “behind-the-scenes” capacity.
 Technical services became the focus of my librarianship goals, so I took courses such as “Organization of Information Resources,” “Catalogs, Cataloging, and Classification,” and “Construction of Indexing Languages” and landed a position within the Technical Services department of an academic library.

-My desire to establish a career in a library’s technical service department requires continuing education and professional development opportunities, and I will continue to work hard to achieve my goals.
+My desire to establish a career in a library’s technical services/collection development unit requires continuing education and professional development opportunities, and I will continue to work hard to achieve my goals.
 In this digital portfolio, you will find examples of work I have done in all aspects of the information field, both collaboratively and individually.

 Please see my resume for more information.